jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 ### AWS Secrets Manager

-Upload secrets to AWS Secrets Manager in the format "1 secret value = 1 AWS Secret" (see [documentation](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html)).
+Upload secrets to AWS Secrets Manager in the format "one secret value = one AWS Secret" (see the [AWS documentation](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html)).

 Text: